BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

     - Dragon Pulse
     - Agility

 Time for our first fight with the DJ.
-This one has a bit more synergy with Factory Field out of the box thanks to four Electric type Pokemon, though he might change the field to Electric Terrain.
-Most of his Pokemon are fast and use mostly Special Moves - Luxray being the sole counterexample to the latter and Ampharos being the sole counterexample to the former.
+This one has a bit more synergy with Factory Field out of the box thanks to four Electric type Pokémon, though he might change the field to Electric Terrain.
+Most of his Pokémon are fast and use mostly Special Moves - Luxray being the sole counterexample to the latter and Ampharos being the sole counterexample to the former.
 The common attacking types of Ground, Ice, and Fighting cover all of his weaknesses.

 !img("devon_002.png")